kuka42/squarecircuit-game/README.md

 A simple racing game for 1-4 players, written in JavaScript and designed for export using Electron.

 ## Overview
-This is a racing game where square-shaped vehicles compete around a track.
+This is a racing game where square-shaped "vehicles" compete around a track.
 The game incorporates collision detection between players and the track boundaries.
 Each of the four players is equipped with a lap counter and has their own set of key bindings to control their square.

 ### Built with
 - HTML